Haz679/blog/source/_posts/Final-Reflection.md

 Time management was a major issue for me during the Studio, unfortunately it hasn't improved all that much.
 I strive my best to do as much work in little time in order to maximise efficiency where I can.
 The intense nature helped with that and enforced good organisation to stay on top of a hectic workload in such a short period of time.

 # Reflective Statement
 The learning journey undergone over the Summer Studio has been second to none.
 As a group, we have had the profound opportunity to meet industry professionals that shared their insights to look at differing vulnerabilitie in Cyber Security.
 We have applied design thinking through the use of creative presentations and blog entries in order to solve our own problem statement, "How can educate security staff in a corporate environment".
 This was highlighted by covering topics such as the OWASP top 10 and tools such as John the Ripper.
 We have applied diligent self-learning alongside demonstrations to development the technical knowldge to begin rooting our first vulnerable machines.
 Collaboration and communication were incorporated via scrum and free-for-all sessions to share the learning journeys with others as the weeks progressed to help reevaluate our own methods of study.
-Finally, self and peer review
+Finally, self and peer review through the weekly scrums/free-for-alls as well as the feedback from the sprints allowed each of us to reevaluate our own progress and improve on our paths in developing our true "offensive mindset".